sikaeducation/react-testing-workshop/standards/build-tests-react/topics/jest-intro/README.md

 ## Watch Out!

 * Jest tests are technically Node.js code, even if your project isn't otherwise a Node.js project.
-That means you need to use `require` syntax to import modules instead of `import`.
+That means you may need to use `require` syntax to import modules instead of `import` unless you've configured your project to use `import`/`export` syntax.
 The code you're testing can export modules with either the standard `export` syntax or Node's `module.export` syntax.
 * `test` and `expect` don't need to imported, Jest makes them available when it runs the tests.

 ## Additional Resources